Ratel's (professional wrestling): Under Daisuke Harada's leadership (2017–2020)

-Second run.
-Under Hayata's defacto leadership.
-(2024–present)
+Under Hayata's leadership (2024–2025)

 Second leader of the stable, Hayata.

+The stable's second logo used between 2024 and 2025.

 At Noah Destination 2024 on July 13, Hayata dropped the GHC National Championship to Ulka Sasaki.
 After the bout concluded, he was helped out of the arena by old stablmates Yo-Hey and Tadasuke after the latter's former unit Good Looking Guys disbanded the very same night.
 On the finals night of the 2024 N-1 Victory from September 1, Hayata teamed up with Yo-Hey and defeated Eita and Shuji Kondo to win the GHC Junior Heavyweight Tag Team Championship.
 After the bout concluded, Hayata declared that the Ratel's unit has returned to activity with Yuto Kikuchi as a new member besides himself, Tadasuke and Yo-Hey.
-At Noah Star Navigation in Tokyo 2024 on September 14, the unit made their pay-per-view return as Hayata, Yo-Hey, Tadasuke and Yuto Kikuchi defeated Amakusa, Atsushi Kotoge, Hajime Ohara and Junta Miyawaki in eight-man tag team competition.
-At Noah Star Navigation Premium: Akitoshi Saito Road Last on October 14, 2024, Hayata defeated rookie Daiki Odashima in singles competition and Yo-Hey and Yuto Kikuchi teamed up with Amakusa and Dragon Bane in a losing effort against Junta Miyawaki, Kai Fujimura, Tadasuke and Yu Owada.
+At Star Navigation in Tokyo 2024 on September 14, the unit made their pay-per-view return as Hayata, Yo-Hey, Tadasuke and Yuto Kikuchi defeated Amakusa, Atsushi Kotoge, Hajime Ohara and Junta Miyawaki in eight-man tag team competition.
+At Star Navigation Premium: Akitoshi Saito Road Last on October 14, 2024, Hayata defeated rookie Daiki Odashima in singles competition and Yo-Hey and Yuto Kikuchi teamed up with Amakusa and Dragon Bane in a losing effort against Junta Miyawaki, Kai Fujimura, Tadasuke and Yu Owada.
 At Noah Deathnity on November 17, 2024, Hayata and Yo-Hey successfully defended the GHC junior tag titles against stablemates Tadasuke and Yuto Kikuchi in friendly competition.

 At Noah The New Year 2025 on January 1, Hayata and Yo-Hey successfully defended the titles against the teams of Amakusa and Junta Miyawaki and All Rebellion (Alejandro and Kai Fujimura).

-On February 11, 2025, after Manabu Soya regained the GHC National Championship from Tetsuya Endo, he was attacked by Team 2000X, before being saved by RATEL'S. He was subsequently added to the stable, becoming RATEL'S first heavyweight member.
-Shortly after, the stable was renamed to Passionate RATEL'S, following Soya's addition.
-Over the following weeks, Tetsuya Endo began trying to recruit Kikuchi into Team 2000 X. On March 2 at Memorial Voyage in Yokohama, Soya faced OZAWA for the GHC Heavyweight and GHC National Championships.
+On February 11, 2025, after Manabu Soya regained the GHC National Championship from Tetsuya Endo, he was attacked by Team 2000X, before being saved by Ratel's.
+He was subsequently added to the stable, becoming Ratel's first heavyweight member.
+Shortly after, the stable was renamed to Passion Ratel's, following Soya's addition.
+Over the following weeks, Tetsuya Endo began trying to recruit Kikuchi into Team 2000X.
+On March 2 at Memorial Voyage in Yokohama, Soya faced Ozawa for the GHC Heavyweight and GHC National Championships.
 During the match, Endo handed a steel chair to Kikuchi and gave him the opportunity to attack Soya, only for Tadasuke to grab the chair and turn on both Kikuchi and Soya.
-This led to Soya losing the GHC National Championship and failing to win the GHC Heavyweight Championship to OZAWA.
+This led to Soya losing the GHC National Championship and failing to win the GHC Heavyweight Championship to Ozawa.

-On March 22, Saxon Huxley was revealed as the newest member of the stable.
-Later that night, HAYATA and YO-HEY lost the GHC Junior Heavyweight Tag Team Championship to Amakusa and Junta Miyawaki.
+On the third night of the Noah Star Navigation Premium event from March 22, 2025, Saxon Huxley was revealed as the newest member of the stable.
+Later that night, Hayata and Yo-Hey lost the GHC Junior Heavyweight Tag Team Championship to Amakusa and Junta Miyawaki.